”Love addicts live in a chaotic world of desperate need and emotional despair.”

-It’s important to understand that love addiction has very little to do with real love.
+It’s important to understand that love dependency has very little to do with real love.
 In fact, it’s actually the opposite.
-While it might seem that love addicts are eagerly looking for love, the reality is that love isn’t really what drives them.
-You see, real love involves intimacy, which requires a willingness to be vulnerable.
-Love addicts are scared of intimacy and the vulnerability that goes with it.
+While it might seem that love dependants are eagerly looking for love, the reality is that love isn’t really what drives them.
+Real love involves intimacy, which requires a willingness to be vulnerable.
+Love dependants are scared of intimacy and the vulnerability that goes with it.
 Instead, they seek the “feeling” – the intoxicating high or infatuation that accompanies a new relationship.

 Who is Prone to Love Addiction?

-Love addicts can be either male or female.
-However, women tend to be more prone to love addiction in general.
+Love dependants can be either male or female.
+However, women tend to be more prone in general.
 This is partly since women are very relationship-oriented.
 Many women put relationships above all else in their life, and often base their sense of identity on their relationship.

 It is not uncommon for love addicts to have a childhood history of trauma, neglect, and/or abandonment.
 Many love addicts didn’t receive much nurturing, positive attention, or love while growing up.
 As a result, they often have a deep-seated fear of rejection.
 Without appropriate modelling of healthy love in their formative years, they have no idea how to develop loving relationships in adulthood.
 To a love addict, the intensity in a relationship is often mistaken for intimacy.